Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Lenses without aperture markings

-If the aperture control ring is unmarked, you’ll see a switch with an “A” and aperture icon.
-Make sure it’s set to the aperture icon (not “A”) to utilize the aperture ring.
+If the aperture control ring is unmarked, you’ll see a switch with an “A” and an aperture icon.
+Ensure it’s set to the aperture icon (not “A”) to utilize the aperture ring.
 Then move the ring to select the f-number you want.
 You’ll see which aperture is selected in the camera display.

 Taking control of your aperture

 There are definitely reasons for taking control of your aperture.
-To let in more or less light, or to change your depth of field.
+Let in more or less light or change your field depth.

-In order to do all of this quickly and efficiently, you’ll need to know when you can and cannot change the aperture on your Fujifilm X camera, and how.
+To do all of this quickly and efficiently, you’ll need to know when you can and cannot change the aperture on your Fujifilm camera and how.
 I hope this article clears that up!

-To learn more about your specific camera, or check out courses about exposure and using Fujifilm cameras, take a look at my Fujifilm X Course Membership.
+To learn more about your specific camera or check out courses about exposure and using Fujifilm cameras, you can take a look at the Fujifilm Photographer Membership.

 Did I cover it all?
 Any questions or comments about these methods?
 Let me know below!